adorsys/secure-token-service/docs/sts-usage.md

-Now, as a second protection (the first is the "registered resource server") is to verify that the token really comes from the IDP. verify this signature the secet server has to get the IDPs public key (classical Auth0).
+Now, as a second protection (the first is the "registered resource server") is to verify that the token really comes from the IDP. verify this signature the secret server has to get the IDPs public key (classical Auth0).
 Eventually when the token is valid, the secret server returns the users secret key corresponding to the users subject of the JWT.